Tracking

 Push notifications

-If developers integrate push notification functionality in their app, the SDK automatically tracks the push notification token by default.
+If developers integrate push notification functionality in their app, the SDK automatically tracks push notifications by default.

 Track token manually